SammyLord/smart-samantha/README.md

     ```bash
     python app.py
     ```
+    *(Note: The multi-step refinement process for general queries can be slow due to multiple LLM calls.
+Monitor your console for progress logs from `problem_solver.py`.)*

 2.  **Access the Web Interface**:
     Open your web browser and navigate to `http://127.0.0.1:5000` (or the address shown in your terminal).

 ## Using the Features

 -   **Chat**: Type your message in the input box or click the microphone icon to use voice input.
+General queries will trigger the multi-step refinement process.
+-   **"AutoSCI" Mode**: Try saying "activate autosci mode" or "make a scientific discovery".
 -   **Nextcloud Integration**:
     1. Click the "⚙️ Settings" button in the top-right corner.
     2. Enter your Nextcloud instance URL (e.g., `https://cloud.example.com`), your Nextcloud username, and your Nextcloud password.